cloudinary-community/gatsby-source-cloudinary/README.md

   query {
     allCloudinaryMedia {
       nodes {
-        secure_url
+        secure_url # https version of the url
-        # url - if using secure: false
+        # url - http version of the url
       }
     }
   }